greg-smith1/greg-smith1.github.io/README.md

 # greg-smith1.github.io
-Repository for my personal website (also located at gregsmith.io)
+Repository for my personal website (coming soon) (also located at gregsmith.io)